On the Fundamental Tradeoff of Integrated Sensing and Communications Under Gaussian Channels: Introduction

-To gain a better understanding of the interweaved \ac{snc} functionalities, in this paper, we shed light on the fundamental limits of \ac{isac} by analyzing the tradeoff between Shannon and Fisher information, two key performance metrics at the cores of information theory and estimation theory.
-We consider a general point-to-point (P2P) multi-input multi-output (MIMO) system setting, where a random signal $\RM{X}$ is exploited for realizing both \ac{snc} functionalities.
-Under such a framework, our contribution is as follows: \begin{itemize} \item We use the \ac{crb} as the performance metric for sensing, and show that its optimum is achieved when the sample covariance matrix of $\RM{X}$ is deterministic; \item We define the \ac{crb}-rate region as the set of all the achievable pairs of communication rate and sensing \ac{crb}, and show that a pentagon inner bound of the \ac{crb}-rate region can be obtained by connecting the two extreme points with a straight line; \item We derive the communication capacity for the sensing-optimal point $P_{\rm SC}$, and prove that is can be achieved using a novel successive hypersphere coding strategy; \item We provide insights into the process of moving along the \ac{crb}-rate region boundary from the communication-optimal point $P_{\rm CS}$ to the sensing-optimal point $P_{\rm SC}$, namely, the process that {\it{information flows from Shannon to Fisher}}. \end{itemize}
+To gain a better understanding of the interweaved \ac{snc} functionalities, in this paper, we shed light on the fundamental limits of \ac{isac} by analyzing the tradeoff between the communication capacity and sensing \ac{crb}, two key performance metrics at the cores of information theory and estimation theory.
+We consider a general point-to-point (P2P) system setting, where a random signal $\RM{X}$ is emitted from an \ac{isac} Tx and received both at a communication Rx and a sensing Rx, thus to realize simultaneous \ac{snc} functionalities.
+Since $\RM{X}$ encodes useful information intended for the communication Rx, it is unknown to the communication Rx, yet is perfectly known to both the ISAC Tx and sensing Rx due to the fact that they are colocated or collaborative in typical monostatic or bistatic radar settings.
+While the P2P communication capacity is known to be the maximum mutual information over all possible distributions of $\RM{X}$, the optimal achievable sensing performance is less understood, especially when the signal $\RM{X}$ is random.
+To cope with this issue, we propose to treat $\RM{X}$ as a random known nuisance parameter in the sensing model, and resort to a Miller-Chang type \ac{crb} to measure the average sensing performance \cite{mcb}.